-A. A dentist applying under A.R.S. § 32-1240(A) shall comply with all other applicable requirements in A.R.S.
+A. A dentist applying under A.R.S. § 32-1240 shall comply with all other applicable requirements in A.R.S.
 Title 32, Chapter 11 and this Article.

-B. A dentist applying under A.R.S. § 32-1240(A)(1) shall:

-- 1. Have a current dental license in another state, territory or district of the United States; 2.
+- B. A dentist applying under A.R.S. § 32-1240 shall: - 1.
+Have a current dental license in another state, territory or district of the United States; - 2.
 Submit a written affidavit affirming that the dentist has practiced dentistry for a minimum of 5000 hours during the five years immediately before applying for licensure by credential.
-For purposes of this subsection, dental practice includes experience as a dental educator at a dental program accredited by the American Dental Association Commission on Dental Accreditation or employment as a dentist in a public health setting; - 3.
-Submit a written affidavit affirming that the applicant has complied with the continuing dental education requirement of the state in which the applicant is currently licensed; and - 4.
-Provide evidence regarding the clinical examination by complying with one of the subsections in R4-11- 201(A)(1). - C. A dentist applying under A.R.S. § 32-1240(A)(2) shall submit certified documentation sent directly from the applicable state, United States territory, District of Columbia or regional testing agency to the Board that contains the name of applicant, date of examination or examinations and proof of a passing score. - D. For any application submitted under A.R.S. § 32-1240(A), the Board may request additional clarifying evidence required under the applicable subsection in R4-11-201(A)(1). - E. An applicant for dental licensure by credential shall pay the fee prescribed in A.R.S. § 32-1240, except the fee is reduced by 50% for applicants who will be employed or working under contract in: - 1.
-Underserved areas, such as declared or eligible Health Professional Shortage Areas (HPSAs); or - 2.
-Other facilities caring for underserved populations as recognized by the Arizona Department of Health Services and approved by the Board. - F. An applicant for dental licensure by credential who works in areas or facilities described in subsection (E) shall: - 1.
+For purposes of this subsection, dental practice includes experience as a dental educator at a dental program accredited by the Commission on Dental Accreditation or another post-secondary dental education program accrediting agency recognized by the U.S. Department of Education, or employment as a dentist in a public health setting; - 3.
+Submit a written affidavit affirming that the applicant has complied with the continuing dental education requirement of the state in which the applicant is currently licensed; - 4.
+Provide evidence regarding the clinical examination by complying with R4-11- 201(A)(1); and - 5.
+Pass the Arizona jurisprudence examination with a minimum score of 75%. - C. For any application submitted under A.R.S. § 32-1240, the Board may request additional clarifying evidence required under R4-11-201(A). - D. An applicant for dental licensure by credential shall pay the fee prescribed in A.R.S. § 32-1240, except the fee is reduced by 50% for applicants who will be employed or working under contract in: - 1.
+Underserved areas, such as declared or eligible Health Professional Shortage Areas or - 2.
+Other facilities caring for underserved populations as recognized by the Arizona Department of Health Services and approved by the Board. - E. An applicant for dental licensure by credential who works in areas or facilities described in subsection (D) shall: - 1.
 Commit to a three-year, exclusive service period, - 2.
-File a copy of a contract or employment verification statement with the Board, and - 3.
-As a licensee, submit an annual contract or employment verification statement to the Board by December 31 of each year. - G. A licensee's failure to comply with the requirements in subsection (F) is considered unprofessional conduct and may result in disciplinary action based on the circumstances of the case.
+File a copy of a contract or employment verification statement with the Board, and

+- 3. As a Licensee, submit an annual contract or employment verification statement to the Board by December 31 of each year. - F. A Licensee's failure to comply with the requirements in subsection (E) is considered unprofessional conduct and may result in disciplinary action based on the circumstances of the case.